All Episodes

 Yeah, he doesn't have a problem with that.

-He's been pretty of all the candidates, this is a guy who's about as candid as you're gonna ever get in public life.
+He's been pretty, of all the candidates, this is a guy who's about as candid as you're going to ever get in public life.

-Take the truth and and just and just you know, shove it back at him and they don't have anything to throw at them.
+Take the truth and just shove it back at them, and they don't have anything to throw at them.

-Uh I think he's got there's too much voting paths to go on him.
+I think he's got there's too much voting pass to go on him.

 Your screen caller asked me what would happen if it came down between a Republican and a Democrat and Newt was a Republican.